pebbleit/puppet-macdefaults/README.md

 ## Description

-Set or remove your OS X Defaults with macdefaults.
+Set or remove your macOS `defaults` with macdefaults.

 This module is a re-write of the two modules i found floating around the interwebs for just this, namely: